 There’s no question that saving for retirement can be difficult.
-Even in a recovering economy I frequently hear people on TV or the radio talking about how difficult it is to set aside money for retirement and still pay the bills.
+Even in a recovering economy I frequently hear people on TV or the radio searching for ways to save for retirement and still pay the bills.
 The only problem is that now more than ever we all need to be saving as much as we can for retirement.
 With fewer workers receiving pensions, and spiraling national debt threatening the long-term health of programs like Social Security and Medicare, we are forced to be more self-reliant where retirement is concerned than we have had to be for generations.

 While that probably sounds a little scary, it’s important to remember that even the smallest steps count if they’re taking you in the right direction.
 The dollar amount you may need to support yourself in retirement can be a mind-boggling number.
 For many people, that’s enough to paralyze them into inaction.
 Instead of focusing on a number that may seem overwhelming, I challenge you to focus on a number that’s underwhelming and work your way up.

 Let’s say you’re making $30,000 a year as a full-time worker.
 Could you begin by saving just 1% or an additional 1% if you’re already setting aside money for retirement?
 Here’s what that would look like: $30,000 X 0.01 = $300 annually.
 Initially that may sound like a stretch.
 But let’s break it down further.
 On a monthly basis, that means saving $25 a month or $12.50 from each paycheck if you are paid every two weeks.
 That’s equivalent to $6.25 a week or less than $1 a day.